This Is TimberTech

 Wood on the other hand, is not low-maintenance.
 To keep your wood deck looking its best, you’ll need treatment repairs every two years and complete sanding and stripping every six years.
 And that's just for basic check-ups.
 In fact, some experts even warn against washing your own deck - so plan to hire a professional if you don't want to warp the wood!

 Angie’s List estimates that, over an 11 year period, a wood-deck owner will spend $4,600 dollars on upkeep.
 Now that’s what we call high-maintenance!

 Think of your fondest summer memories.
 Do any of them include splinters?

 If you have kids, pets, or prefer to enjoy your morning cup of coffee barefoot, you’ll need to consider splintering.
 Periodic sanding and varnishing of your wood deck to keep everything smooth and safe is one option.

 Or you could go composite.
 Splinter free.

 Composites will fare better, longer.
-The material resists nicks, scratches, and stains to keep your sidings and corners clean.
-Our TimberTech decks are capped on all four sides to make sure the deck is protected against stains, scratches, moisture and bugs — even on the bottom where you wouldn’t see a problem creeping up!
+The material resists knicks, scratches, and stains to keep your siding and corners clean.
+TimberTech decks are capped on all four sides, and into the grooves, to make sure the deck is protected against stains, scratches, moisture, and bugs — even on the bottom where you wouldn’t see a problem creeping up!

 Composite decking comes in many styles, colors, and textures, so you can dictate the look and feel of your new deck.
-TimberTech's options range from a classic look with Legacy, to warm textures and vacation vibes with Tropicals, and earthier tones with Terrain.
+With TimberTech, your options range from a classic look with the Legacy Collection, to warm textures and vacation vibes with the Tropical Collection, and earthier tones with the Terrain Collection.

-Six reasons to go composite.
+There you have it, six quality reasons to go with composite decking.
 If you're considering your new deck, like to save money, match your personal style, and like low maintenance, then composite is definitely the choice for you!